cobbzilla/mobiletto/README.md

     const dirList = await bucket.list('some/dir/')
     const everything = await bucket.list('', {recursive: true})

-    // write an entire file in one-shot let bytesWritten = await bucket.writeFile('some/path', someBufferOfData)
+    // write an entire file
+    let bytesWritten = await bucket.writeFile('some/path', someBufferOfData)

     // write a file from a stream/generator bytesWritten = await bucket.write('some/path', streamOrGenerator)

-    // read an entire file in one-shot
+    // read an entire file
     // returns null if an exception would otherwise be thrown const bufferOrNull = await bucket.safeReadFile('some/path')